 PowerPoint presentations are the most popularly used form of communication by consultancies and corporates to communicate with their clients.

-Every PowerPoint presentation has an introduction before the body then a summary to conclude.
+Every PowerPoint presentation has an introduction before the body than a summary to conclude.

 Your presentation might be a new idea or an ongoing project, but applying the AIDA (Attraction, Interest, Desire, Action) model to your presentation will definitely get some people taking action at the end of your session.